LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Related Work

 Indoor localization techniques are broadly based on (a) exploiting (one or more) technologies, such as WiFi APs, RFID, video based localization, bluetooth, and ultra-wide band, and (b) features such as time and angle of arrival of a signal, signal strength, and trilateration~\cite{yang2014three,luo2016pallas,xu2013scpl,musa2012tracking,li2015passive}.
 Such techniques can broadly be classified as either active or passive.
 Active approaches~\cite{deak2012survey,priyantha2000cricket} require individuals to download specialized software/apps and send information to a localization system~\cite{deak2012survey} which significantly limits technology adoption.
 Non-participation and resistance to adoption renders applications that perform aggregate level analysis (e.g., analysis of space utilization and crowd flow patterns) difficult to realize.
-Passive localization mechanisms, e.g.,~\cite{luo2016pallas,youssef2007challenges,xu2013scpl,seifeldin2012nuzzer,musa2012tracking,want1992active,li2015passive,ren2017d} address some of these concerns, but typically require expensive \textit{external hardware}, and/or significant parameter tuning that in turn requires ground truth data.
+Passive localization mechanisms, e.g.,~\cite{luo2016pallas,youssef2007challenges,xu2013scpl,seifeldin2012nuzzer,musa2012tracking,want1992active,li2015passive,ren2017d} address some of these concerns, but typically require expensive \textit{external hardware}, significant parameter tuning that in turn requires ground truth data, and/or use APs in a monitor mode (in which case the AP cannot be used for data transmission and becomes a dedicated hardware for location determination).
 Tradeoffs to deal with such issues can cause limited precision, and are often not robust to dynamic situations such as movement of people, congestion, signal interference, and occlusion~\cite{ren2017d}.
 Furthermore, techniques that offer high precision (e.g., ultra wide band) have significant cost and are not widely deployed.
 The semantic localization studied in this paper complements such indoor localization techniques with the goal of supporting smart space applications that require associating individuals with semantically meaningful geographical spaces.